Property Management Blog

 Are Arizona landlords allowed to charge a nonrefundable deposit?

-In Arizona, if your deposits and fees aren’t designated as ‘nonrefundable fees’, they are automatically deemed as ‘refundable security deposits.’
+In Arizona, if your deposits and fees aren’t designated as ‘nonrefundable fees’, they are automatically deemed as ‘refundable deposits.’

 tenant security deposit laws arizona landlord tenant laws money deducted safety state law